 A team “has the point” when the boule that is closest to the jack is one of its boules.
-The team that “has the point” after all boules have been thrown in a frame, wins the frame.
+The team that “has the point” after all boules have been thrown in a mène, wins the mène.
 When a team has the point, the opposing team throws.

-“Jack” is the British English-language term for the little colored wooden ball that is thrown out as a target.
-The FIPJP rules refer to it as le but (the target, goal), but in daily play it is usually referred to as the cochonnet (co-sho-nay, piglet).
+“Jack” is the more-or-less standard English-language term for the little colored wooden ball that is thrown out as a target.
+In the French FIPJP rules it is called le but (the target, goal).
+Players from Paris and northern France, and many American players, refer to it as the cochonnet (co-sho-nay, piglet).
 In the south of France and on French TV it is usually referred to as bouchon (cork).
-In the USA, it is often referred to as “the pig”.
+In the USA, it is sometimes called “the pig”.
 In bocce it is called the pallino.
 Traditionally jacks are made of hardwood (boxwood or beechwood) and they may or may not be painted.

 Jeu Provençal ▲

-Jeu Provençal, also known as boule lyonnaise, is a form of bocce and the immediate ancestor of pétanque.
+Jeu Provençal, also known as boule lyonnaise or Sport Boules, is the immediate ancestor of pétanque.
 Like pétanque, it is a throwing game using metal balls.
-But the typical playing area is larger and shooting involves throwing a boule while running.
+But the playing area is larger and shooting involves throwing a boule while running.
 The famous boules scene in the movie “Fanny” shows players playing Jeu Provençal, not petanque.
-For more information, see the wikipedia article.
+For more information, see the wikipedia article on Jeu Provençal.

 marked terrain ▲

 is the undisputed capital of pétanque.
-Each year in early July the city hosts the biggest and most prestigious petanque tournament in the world, the four-day Le Mondial la Marseillaise à Pétanque, created in 1962 by the pastis king, Paul Ricard.
+Each year in early July the city hosts the biggest and most prestigious petanque tournament in the world, the four-day Le Mondial la Marseillaise à Pétanque, created in 1961 by the pastis king, Paul Ricard.

 (pay-TONK) is a form of boules in which metal (rather than wooden) balls are thrown (rather than rolled) while the player stands with both feet (pieds) firmly planted (tanqués, “nailed down”).
-A game consists of a series of frames, and is played to the winning score of 13.
+A game consists of a series of rounds (mènes), and is played to the winning score of 13.

 The answer to the question: “What do you call a pétanque player?”

-- la portée or la plombée — a high lob; to throw one’s boule in a high arc so that when it lands it rolls only very minimally.
+- la portée — a high lob; to throw one’s boule in a high arc so that when it lands it rolls only very minimally.
 A very high throw that drops like a piece of lead, straight down onto the terrain, is a plombée.